Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bengals stats and trends

-- Cincinnati has two wins against the spread in four games this year.
+- Thus far this year Cincinnati has two wins against the spread.

-- The Bengals covered the spread in their only game when underdogs by 3 points or more.
+- The Bengals have been underdogs by 3 points or more once this year and covered the spread.

-- Cincinnati's games this year have gone over the point total one time in four opportunities (25%).
+- Cincinnati's games this season have hit the over one time in four opportunities (25%).

-- The Bengals average 23 points per game, comparable to the 25 the Packers surrender.
+- The Bengals score just two fewer points per game (23) than the Packers allow (25).

 - The Bengals rack up only 14 more yards per game (325.5) than the Packers give up per contest (311.5).

-- When Cincinnati churns out more than 311.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Cincinnati amasses over 311.5 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Bengals have five giveaways this season, while the Packers have six takeaways.
+- This season the Bengals have five turnovers, one fewer than the Packers have takeaways (6).

 Home and road insights